 Figure 2.
-The NMRPipe interface panel as used for advanced NMRPipe processing of data in the current “experiment” or “workspace”.
+The expanded NMRPipe interface panel as used for advanced NMRPipe processing of data in the current “experiment” or “workspace”.

+For more flexibility…

 More options are available for the user, as shown in Figure 2, by activating the box “Show NMRPipe controls” in the interface.
 This adds expert tools for creating and editing conversion scripts and running specific types of NMRPipe processing.
 One can create, edit and run NMRpipe scripts by the click of a button.
 The text editor used for the script modifications can be chosen in the “text editor” entry.
 The directory in which all NMRPipe output files and scripts is specified by the Pipe Directory entry box.
 This directory lies within the current experiment.
 If desired, different data processing may be tried and the scripts and results stored in different directories by first changing the name of the Pipe Directory.